docknetwork/crypto-wasm/README.md

 # wasm-crypto

-This repository is the home to
+This repository is a WASM wrapper over [Dock's Rust crypto library](https://github.com/docknetwork/crypto) and is home to
-- a performant multi-message digital signature algorithm implementation which supports deriving zero knowledge proofs that enable selective disclosure from the originally signed message set.
+- BBS+, a performant multi-message digital signature algorithm implementation which supports deriving zero knowledge proofs that enable selective disclosure from the originally signed message set.
-- bilinear map, positive and universal accumulator supporting single and batch updates to the accumulator and witness
+- bilinear map, positive and universal accumulators supporting single and batch updates to the accumulator and witness
-- composite proof system
+- composite proof system that lets you combine BBS+ signatures, accumulators and Schnorr protocols

-This project started as fork of @mattrglobal/bbs-signatures but now only borrows the WASM setup; the API is completely different.
+This project started as fork of [@mattrglobal/bbs-signatures](https://github.com/mattrglobal/bbs-signatures) but now only borrows the WASM setup; the API is quite different.

 [BBS+ Signatures](https://github.com/mattrglobal/bbs-signatures-spec) are a digital signature algorithm originally born from the work on
 [Short group signatures](https://crypto.stanford.edu/~xb/crypto04a/groupsigs.pdf) by Boneh, Boyen, and Shachum which was